CarlosPosse/replacements/README.md

 ### INSTALLATION VIA HACS

 1. Ensure that [HACS](https://custom-components.github.io/hacs/) is installed.
-2. Search for and install the "replacements" integration.
+2. Search for and install the "Replacements" integration.
 3. Configure the `replacements` sensor.
 4. Restart Home Assistant.